-Figure 40- Switch case to translate AccountStatus into a business friendly value
+Figure 40- Switch case to translate AccountStatus into a business-friendly value

 This is written directly into a React component called “CaisRow”, which receives the coded value for AccountStatus as part of a prop called “CAISDetails”.
 This is then parsed to get the raw value.
-A business friendly value can then be returned by simply passing this value into the switch case:
+A business-friendly value can then be returned by simply passing this value into the switch case: